CyrusNajmabadi/lang-design/ListPerformance.md

 ### Sketches of the new BCL types

 Briefly, this is what the types would look like.
 Note: These are more sketches for brevity to keep the specification clearer.
-Importantly, these types are just potential recommendations.
-The BCL could include as much, or as little of this surface area that they felt was desirable.

 ```c#
 // Lowest overhead type.
 Used whenever:
 // 1. we can't completely elide a collection literal.